electronick1/stairs_doc/source/index.html.md

         return dict(power2=value ** 2)
 ```

-It's also possible to customize steps which should return back result data.
+It's also possible to customize steps, which should return the data result back.
-Just set `save_result` flag to True.
+Just set the `save_result` flag to True.

 <br><br><br>